Roger Mendy

 Roger Mendy (born 8 February 1960) is a Senegalese former professional footballer who played as a defender.
 He spent three years playing for AS Monaco, with whom he reached the 1992 UEFA Cup Winners' Cup Final.
 He previously had spells with ASC Jeanne d'Arc and Sporting Club Toulon.
-He finished his career in Italy with Pescara Calcio.
+He finished his career in Italy with Pescara Calcio and Saudi Arabia with Al-Nassr.